XinranMiao/XinranMiao.github.io/_posts/2023-02-26-a-toy-example-of-using-rstan.md

 ---
-title: Get started with rstan
+title: A Toy Example of Using Rstan
 author: Xinran Miao
 layout: post
 active: blog